sonata-project/dev-kit/project/CONTRIBUTING.md

 }
 ```

+Please also note that multiline signatures are allowed when the line is longer than 120 characters.

 #### The documentation

 The documentation is mostly written with the `rst` format, and can be found in the `{{ docs_path }}` directory.